-The Organization receives food assistance from United States Department of Agriculture (USDA).
+The Organization receives food assistance from the United States Department of Agriculture (USDA).
 Food received from this source is considered restricted for the purpose of distribution to eligible persons/organizations.
 The Organization uses valuation guidelines provided by Feeding America (formerly known as America's Second Harvest) to value food assistance received from this source for financial reporting purposes.
-For year ended June 30, 2013 and 2012, the valuation used was approximately \$1.66 and \$1.60, respectively per pound of food received from USDA.
+For year ended June 30, 2014 and 2013, the valuation used was approximately \$1.66 per pound of food received from USDA.

-The changes in the USDA donated food inventory for the year ended June 30, 2013 and 2012, in value and quantity are summarized as follows:
+The changes in the USDA donated food inventory for the year ended June 30, 2014 and 2013, in value and quantity are summarized as follows: